Sruthi Hariharan: Career

 Godhi Banna Sadharna Mykattu went on to do very well both critically and at the box office.
 Her portrayal of Dr. Sahana was well received.
 She appeared next in Maadha Mathu Manasi, produced by Mano Murthy.
 She achieved further success in the Kannada film industry through her performance in director B.S.
 Pradeep Varma's Urvi, followed by Beautiful Manasugalu.
 She struck a balance between commercial and performance-oriented roles by featuring in films of diverse genres.

 She next appeared in the Kannada multi-starrer Happy New Year, in which she played the role of a bedridden patient, ailing from psoriasis.
-After featuring in the bilingual film Vismaya(Kannada) which was titled Nibunan in Tamil, she followed it up with the box office success Tarak, opposite Kannada actor Darshan.
-The Telugu version of Vismaya, titled Kurukshetra is yet to be released.
+After featuring in the bilingual film Vismaya, which was titled Nibunan in Tamil, she followed it up with the box office success Tarak, opposite Kannada actor Darshan.

 Continuing her foray into the Tamil and Malayalam film industries, she was part of Bejoy Nambiar's film Solo, opposite actor Dulquer Salmaan.
 Later she acted in a Kannada film Upendra Mathe Baa with veterans Upendra and Prema.
 As part of the new wave in Kannada films, she acted in Humble Politician Nograj with Danish Sait and Sumukhi Suresh in which she played a supporting role, and was unanimously praised for playing such a character when her career was at a peak.
 She later acted in National award-winning director Mansore's Nathicharami opposite Sanchari Vijay for which she gained great critical acclaim.
 The film publication Karthik Kermanu wrote "There isn't a better actor than Sruthi to bring grace and seriousness to a character that throws light on the sexual needs of single women in urban middle-class societies.
 Whenever her face swims in the drudgery of everydayness, you feel her!”
 Keyur Seta of Cinestaan said "Hers is a simple subtle and a FLAWLESS Performance!"
 She starred in the film Aadyaa in 2020 with Chiranjeevi Sarja.